-- Visit playgrounds so they can play on the slides, climb the ladders, and swing! - Take them to mommy and me classes or gym classes
+- Visit playgrounds so they can play on the slides, climb the ladders, and swing! - Take them to mommy and me classes or gym classes - Hippotherapy therapy on a horse

-Children with PWS: Years 3-5 (Preschool)
+Children with PWS: Year 3-5 (Preschool)

-Most children with walk independently by the time they are in possible.
-During the preschool years, normally developing children continue to build gross motor skills such as running a bit faster while swinging their arms, jumping off small steps, climbing, skipping, catching and throwing, hopping (first on two feet, then on one foot), and riding a tricycle.
+Most children with PWS walk independently by the time they are in preschool.
+During the preschool years, normally-developing children continue to build gross motor skills such as running a bit faster while swinging their arms, jumping off small steps, climbing, skipping, catching and throwing, hopping (first on two feet, then on one foot), and riding a tricycle.
 Children with PWS, however, continue to have difficulty with these skills due to their hypotonicity and obstacles related to muscle strength, motor planning, sensory awareness, and the delayed development of earlier gross motor skills.

-Children with PWS: Years 6-12 (Grade School)
+Children with PWS: Year 6-12 (Grade School)